 This English translation is principally based on the Tibetan translations of the text found in the Tantra Collection (rgyud 'bum) and the Compendium of Dhāraṇīs (gzungs 'dus) in the Degé Kangyur, in consultation with the Stok Palace Kangyur.
 We consulted all Sanskrit manuscripts available for the three ādikarmika texts previously mentioned and created a constituted text which we include here in an appendix.

 The Translation

-$[F.240.a]^{7}$
+$[F.84.a] [F.101.a]^{7}$

 1.1 Obeisance to all buddhas and bodhisattvas.
-[F.240.b]